-The provision for litigation claims were provided for the claims against the Group in relation to the material litigations as disclosed in Note 28 to the financial statements.
+The provision for litigation claims were provided for the claims against the Group in relation to the material litigations as disclosed in Note 24 to the financial statements.

 As at the date of this report, replies relating to payables confirmation requests are outstanding.
-The Directors were unable to confirm and verify the carrying amounts of the other payables and accruals for the financial year ended 31 December 2018 and 2017.
+The Directors were unable to confirm and verify the carrying amounts of the other payables and accruals for the financial period/year ended 30 September 2019 and 31 December 2018, as at the date of this report, there was no confirmation received from respective payables.